Happiness (group)

-Happiness is a Japanese pop girl group formed and managed by LDH since 2008 and signed to the record label Rhythm Zone.
-They are a dance and vocal unit of collective girl group E-girls alongside Dream and Flower.
-The group consists of two vocalists and three performers.
+Happiness was a Japanese pop girl group formed and managed by LDH since 2008 and signed to the record label Rhythm Zone.
+They were a dance and vocal unit of collective girl group E-girls alongside Dream and Flower.
+The group consisted of two vocalists and three performers at the time of their disbandment.

 History

 Pre-debut and indie debut

 Happiness first appeared during Exile's 2008 Live Tour as backup dancers, at the time being a five-member unit consisting of Miyuu, Mimu, Karen, Sayaka, and Kaede.
 On April 10, 2009, it was announced that LDH would hold auditions to recruit vocalists for the new girlgroup, specifically aiming at girls aged 12–14.
 Yurino was then added to the group after an LDH Audition before the group was set to debut.
 They released their debut DVD single, "Happy Talk", on October 21, 2009.
 It was also used as the theme song for Japanese brand Mister Donuts.